enzofgomes/portfolioEG/replit.md

 ## Overview

 This is a modern full-stack portfolio website built with React, TypeScript, and Express.
-The application showcases a developer's skills, projects, and contact information with a clean, professional design.
-It features a contact form that allows visitors to send messages, which are stored in a PostgreSQL database.
+The application showcases a developer's skills, projects, and contact information with a clean, professional design inspired by aaspinwall.com.
+It features multiple pages with smooth navigation, a contact form that stores visitor messages, and responsive design with floating cloud animations.

 ## User Preferences